Formalism (philosophy): Film

-In film studies, formalism is a trait in filmmaking, which overtly uses the language of film, such as editing, shot composition, camera movement, set design, etc., so as to emphasise graphical (as opposed to diegetic) qualities of the image.
+In film studies, formalism is a trait in filmmaking, which overtly uses the language of film, such as editing, shot composition, camera movement, set design, etc., so as to emphasize graphical (as opposed to diegetic) qualities of the image.
 Strict formalism, condemned by realist film theorists such as André Bazin, has declined substantially in popular usage since the 1950s, though some more postmodern filmmakers reference it to suggest the artificiality of the film experience.

 Examples of formalist films may include Resnais's Last Year at Marienbad and Parajanov's The Color of Pomegranates.

 Intellectual method

 Formalism can be applied to a set of notations and rules for manipulating them which yield results in agreement with experiment or other techniques of calculation.
 These rules and notations may or may not have a corresponding mathematical semantics.
 In the case no mathematical semantics exists, the calculations are often said to be purely formal.
 See for example scientific formalism.